changeworld/azure-docs.pl-pl/articles/iot-dps/quick-enroll-device-x509-python.md

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów
-Jeśli planujesz eksplorować przykładową usługę Java, nie usuwaj zasobów utworzonych w tym przewodniku Szybki start.
-Jeśli nie planujesz kontynuować pracy, wykonaj poniższe kroki, aby usunąć wszystkie zasoby utworzone w ramach tego przewodnika Szybki start.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Zamknij okno danych wyjściowych przykładowej usługi Java na swojej maszynie.
 1. Zamknij okno _Generator certyfikatów X509_ na swojej maszynie.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *GROUP NAME* for the X.509 devices you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Następne kroki
-W tym przewodniku Szybki start zarejestrowano symulowaną grupę urządzeń X.509 w usłudze Device Provisioning.
+In this quickstart, you enrolled a simulated group of X.509 devices to your Device Provisioning service.
 Aby uzyskać dokładne informacje na temat aprowizowania urządzeń, przejdź do samouczka poświęconego konfiguracji usługi Device Provisioning Service w witrynie Azure portal.

 > [!div class="nextstepaction"]
 > [Samouczki dla usługi Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)